jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Let's experience the game ourselves.
 By only sensing water, seeing motion, following instinct, lifeforms make an ecosystem, raise offspring, and pass the torch.
 The lifeforms that read the patterns best—when fruit ripens, what smoke means—survive to play again.

-You may like narratives, statistics, and familiar stories.
+You may like narratives, statistics, and entertaining heroes.
 Entropy does not care.
 So life cannot care.
+Natural selection does select for those either.
+And neither can this book.

+This chapter is not a story to enjoy.
+It is a mirror to your new identity.
+In each life that follows, you are not the audience.
+You are the one being tested.
+Ask of every species you see and framework you meet: does it read the world, or only mislead the believer?

+The winners are not the largest, the highest-born, or the most powerful.
+Only those who can keep playing the never-ending game.

-Life is under no obligation to you.
-To see the game for yourself, hold this truth as you read each word.
+To see it is our test.
+Hold this truth as you read each word.

 Build fast.
 Good.